wijayaju/MSU_Curriculum_Maps/README.md

 ---

+## Navigating Through the Repository
+To get to our final product for this semester, head to the folder titled "api".
+In there is a file titled `API_Demo.ipynb` where you can run through a demo of our api.
+Data should already be present in the folder for everything to run properly.

+In the folder titled "webapi" is a look into the start of a possible UI for a directed graph by major.

+In the folder titled "old_work" are some initial jupyter notebooks that were developed throughout the semester.
+Those notebooks go through some of the logic and thought processes we had throughout the course of the semester that led us to our final solution.

+---

 ## Project Overview
 This project develops a robust and reusable system for **parsing, cleaning, and visualizing course dependency data** at Michigan State University.
 The work focuses on transforming messy course prerequisite/co-requisite data into a **directed graph**, enabling analysis of curriculum structure and student pathways.